ashleve/lightning-hydra-template/README.md

 <a href="https://black.readthedocs.io/en/stable/"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-200000.svg?style=for-the-badge"></a>

 A clean and scalable template to kickstart your deep learning project 🚀⚡🔥<br>
-Click on [<kbd>Use this template</kbd>](https://github.com/hobogalaxy/lightning-hydra-template/generate) button to initialize new repository.
+Click on [<kbd>Use this template</kbd>](https://github.com/hobogalaxy/lightning-hydra-template/generate) to initialize new repository.

 This template tries to be as generic as possible.
 You should be able to easily modify behavior in [train.py](train.py) in case you need some unconventional configuration wiring.